This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 6) Have a dedicated website.

-I think having a website is always a good idea, even if your clients don’t find you there initially.
+Having a website is a good idea, even if your clients don’t find you there initially.

 Having a site helps build trust with customers.